Clinical Hypnotherapy and Neuro Linguistic Programming in Sydney

 • Bad Habits

 Research shows that when people are in a hypnotic state it alters the way the brain processes information.
 It gives us access to the powerful, personal resources that all of us have in our subconscious.
 In hypnosis we have the power to replace old habits with new desirable ones that can assist us in achieving those things we couldn’t before.
 The subconscious stores habitual patterns.
 We can find new resourceful ways to reframe these old habits with new solutions.
 The subconscious doesn’t know the difference between a bad habit and a good habit.
-All it knows is that it needs to honor protecting you.
+All it knows is that it needs to honour protecting you.
 So we have to go deep within the unconscious mind and give it new resources to work with.

 In my sessions, I use a range of Clinical processes, all of which work with the power of the subconscious mind as well as shifting emotional blockages in the mind and body.
 This is a great way to unlock the wonders of the deep inner wisdom of the subconscious and apply it consciously in our everyday lives.